VibeHarboe/Introduction-to-Shell/scripts/04_Batch_Processing_and_Automation.md

 # 🚦 Batch Processing & Automation in the Shell
-In this chapter, I explore how to automate repetitive tasks and efficiently process multiple files at scale using the Unix shell.
-You'll see how powerful it is to chain commands, work with variables, and run batch jobs—skills that are indispensable for real-world data engineering, ETL pipelines, and day-to-day productivity.
+In this chapter, I demonstrate how to leverage the Unix shell for true batch processing and automation.
+The exercises below show practical ways to automate repetitive tasks, process multiple files at once, and use variables to make pipelines dynamic and robust.

-**Key Topics Covered:**
+**Key skills covered:**
-* Batch processing of files and directories with wildcards
+* Running the same operation over many files using wildcards and loops
-* Automating workflows using shell variables
+* Using both environment and shell variables for more readable and maintainable scripts
-* Constructing robust pipelines for hands-free data wrangling
-* Practical examples that mirror real business automation scenarios

-This chapter is packed with actionable techniques and command-line tricks that can save hours of manual work, making you faster and more reliable as a data professional.
+* Building automated pipelines that minimize manual intervention and human error
+* Creating scripts that scale—ideal for processing large datasets or routine analytics
+* Debugging and avoiding common mistakes with variable expansion and quoting

+Each example is hands-on and designed to mirror real-world scenarios, such as file cleanup, batch data wrangling, or automating daily/weekly reports.

+*See the exercises below for code samples, output, and step-by-step explanations of the batch-processing techniques I use in my data projects.*

 ---